Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 Sometimes head injury can lead to a problem known as Meniere’s Syndrome.
 This disorder causes a build-up of pressure within the inner ear.

-This pressure causes the fluid in the ear to move too much, which can affect your hearing as well as your balance.
+This pressure causes the fluid in the ear to move too much, which may affect your hearing as well as your balance.

-Besides affecting your hearing, this abnormal pressure in the ear can cause tinnitus symptoms.
+Besides affecting your hearing, this abnormal pressure in the ear may cause tinnitus symptoms.

-There is no cure for Meniere’s syndrome.
-However, steroids and other medications can alleviate symptoms, including tinnitus.
+There is no known cure for Meniere’s syndrome.
+However, steroids and other medications may alleviate symptoms, including tinnitus.

 5. Sensorineural Hearing Loss